How to build your dream home: Interior design trends 2021

 As an option, renovation loans are a fantastic way to manage your short-term cash flow while ensuring that your dream home is within reach.

-In addition to interest rates starting from 2.88%, POSB Renovation Loan also includes comprehensive insurance coverage for your new home as well as a flexible repayment terms between 1 to 5 years.
+In addition to the current reno loan interest rates, POSB Renovation Loan also includes comprehensive insurance coverage for your new home as well as a flexible repayment terms between 1 to 5 years.

 Ultimately, your dream house shouldn’t be out of your reach with careful planning at every step.